anushreesubramani/TicTacToe-Game/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#TicTacToe - 2 Player game

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
+3. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

 ##Game Description:

-Guess a number is a simple guessing game.
-Each game begins with a random 'target' number between the minimum and maximum values provided, and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with either: 'too low', 'too high', 'you win', or 'game over' (if the maximum number of attempts is reached).
-Many different Guess a Number games can be played by many different Users at any given time.
+TicTacToe is an API engine based on python and Google App Engine.
+It is a two player game.
+Each game begins with a 9X9 grid(play board) in which 2 players take turns to fill out X and O. The first player to get 3 X's or 3 O's in a straight line(horizontally,vertically or diagonally) wins the game.
+The player inputs are sent to the `make_move` endpoint which will reply with all the moves made on the board, whose turn it is next, whether the game is over and if yes then the winner of the Game.
  Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

 ##Files Included: